nicolasdao/webfunc/README.md

 }
 ```

-As you can see, the example above demonstrates 3 different types of environment setups: _default_, _staging_, _prod_.
+As you can see, the example above demonstrates 3 different types of environment setups: `"default"`, `"staging"`, `"prod"`.
 You can obviouly define as many as you want, and add whatever you need under those environments.
 Since the value of the `environment.active` is `"default"` in this example, the value of the _**appConfig**_ object is:
 ```js
 {
   "hostingType": "localhost",